dsccommunity/xPSDesiredStateConfiguration/README.md

     * Changed name to be xWindowsProcess everywhere.
 * xWindowsOptionalFeatureSet
     * Updated resource to use new ResouceSetHelper functions and added integration tests.
-    * Updated documentation and example
+    * Updated documentation and examples
 * xWindowsFeatureSet
     * Updated resource to use new ResouceSetHelper functions and added integration tests.
+    * Updated documentation and examples
+* xProcessSet
+    * Updated resource to use new ResouceSetHelper functions and added integration tests.
-    * Updated documentation and example
+    * Updated documentation and examples

 ### 5.0.0.0